arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us.md

 ## Summary
 Here's a summary of what you will find:

-* First, you build a simple recursive algorythm on a recursive data structure modeling a tree.
+* First, you build a simple recursive algorythm on a binary tree.
-* Trying to calculate something different on the same tree, you discover a pattern: the code of the new solution code uses the very same idea of the previos solution.
-* Easy peasy, but along the way, you discover you have invented Functors.
+* Trying to calculate something different on the same tree, you discover a pattern and, along the way, you invent Functors.
-* You realize that Functors are not boxes but function lifters, and wrapping your head around them is not hard at all.
+* You realize that Functors are not boxes but function lifters.
-* Armed with your best intentions, you try to solve a seemingly similar problem reusing the idea of Functors, but you hit a brick
-  wall: Functors are stateless, and your problem is inherently stateful.
+* You try to solve a seemingly similar problem reusing Functors, but you hit a brick wall: Functors are stateless, while your problem is inherently stateful.
-* You solve the problem violating Functional Programming, and the result is embarassingly easy.
+* You solve the problem imperativly, and the result is embarassingly easy.
-* Stubbornly, you want to solve the problem in a purely functional way too.
-You make it, but the resulting code is convoluted and will not scale.
+* Stubbornly, you want to solve the problem in a purely functional style.
+You make it, but the resulting code is convoluted.
 * You try to separate the pure logic from the state management and you invent Applicative Functors.
 * You repeat the exercise in a slightly different way and you invent